sunyctf/css-effects/README.en.md

 # front-end-demos

 #### Description
-The demo collection of front-end special effects mainly collects front-end special effects in daily work and study for your reference!
+The demo collection of front-end special effects mainly collects the front-end special effects in daily work and study.
+You can always find the special effects you need here.
+If you like it, star it!
+Front end aesthetics, work with you to make a front-end interface with a sense of design!
 Learn from each other, communicate with each other, discuss together and make common progress!
-Front end aesthetics, work with you to make a front-end interface with a sense of design!

 #### Software Architecture
 Software architecture description